EurekaDAO/0-hello-world-ios/README.md

 ---

-# 💾 Checkpoint 4: Deploy it to testnet!
+# 💾 Checkpoint 4: Deploy it to testnet

 📔 Ready to deploy to a public testnet?!?